responsive-sk/hdm-boot/docs/architecture/module-isolation.md

 ## Overview

-This document describes the Module Isolation implementation in the MVA Bootstrap project.
+This document describes the Module Isolation implementation in the HDM Boot project.
 The architecture ensures proper separation of concerns between modules through contract-based communication and event-driven architecture, preventing tight coupling and enabling independent module development.

 ## Architecture Principles